UKHO/docs/engineering/strategy/engineering-ai-strategy.md

   - Maintain clear policies and approval processes for developer-facing AI tooling and ensure guidance is readily available.
   - Monitor and mitigate risks (data leakage, licensing, model hallucination) and integrate AI-specific incidents into security playbooks.

-## 5. Priority Use Cases for Software Engineering
+## 5. Priority Use Cases for Engineering

 - AI-assisted development (code generation, refactoring, documentation)
 - Automated testing and test generation